webix-hub/docs/data/helpers/top_ten_helpers.md

 ## webix.copy

-This method allows you to make a full (independent) copy of object
+This method allows you to make a full (independent) copy of an object:

 ~~~js
 var new_obj = webix.copy(source_obj)// full copy
 ~~~

 [API reference](api/_copy.md)

 ## webix.extend

-Adds method and properties of source object to the target object
+Adds methods and properties of the source object to the target object:

 ~~~js
 var target_obj = new webix.ui.toolbar(config);
 webix.extend(target_obj, webix.Movable);
 ~~~

 Also, it can be used as one more method to get an object copy.
-In such case, you must specify an **empty object**  as second  parameter.
+In such a case, you must specify an **empty object**  as the second parameter.

 ~~~js
 var new_obj = webix.extend({},source_obj) //object based copy
 ~~~

 [API reference](api/_extend.md)

 ## webix.exec

-Next helper allows to execute code string at runtime.
+This helper allows executing code string at runtime.

 ~~~js
 webix.exec(" var t = 2; ");
 ~~~

-It is have advantage over eval - variables defined in code will be defined in global scope, the same as in case of normal js code.
+It has an advantage over eval: variables defined in code will be defined in the global scope, the same as in case of a normal js code.

 [API reference](api/_exec.md)

 ## webix.delay

-Delay routine.
-If you need to delay some code from executing at runtime you are at the right place. **webix.delay** waits for the specified number of milliseconds and then executes the specified code.
+Delays routine.
+If you need to delay some code from executing at runtime you are at the right place.
+**webix.delay** waits for the specified number of milliseconds and then executes the specified code.

 ~~~js
 webix.delay(webix.animate, webix,[node,animation],10)